What You Need to Know About Animal Caretaker

 - Train animals to perform certain tasks.

-When polled, Animal Caretakers say the following skills are most frequently used in their jobs:
+Animal Caretakers state the following job skills are important in their day-to-day work.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.